SEO died again. ☹

 Since that piece, Bing started seizing a bit of momentum, rolling out generative AI into their search results.
 The results were…….mixed.

 Google, employing a bold and dynamic strategic framework that I believe MBA-types call ‘blind, unadulterated panic’ responded by announcing Bard, their own GPT-style generative AI.
-In a demonstration that was ‘definitely not’ a desperate ramshackle desperate attempt to beat Bing to the punch, their shiny new AI told a room of journalists that the James Webb Space Telescope took the first picture of an object outside the solar system.
+In a demonstration that was ‘definitely not’ a desperate ramshackle attempt to beat Bing to the punch, their shiny new AI told a room of journalists that the James Webb Space Telescope took the first picture of an object outside the solar system.

 In case you’re wondering, the James Webb Telescope did not take the first picture of an object outside the solar system.
 Several hundred million dollars was subsequently wiped off Alphabet’s stock price, and I assume a suspiciously product-manager-shaped hole appeared in a wall somewhere in Mountain View.